 During the year abroad (third year of the undergraduate programme): scholarship recipients will retain their tuition fee grant and additional cost of living grant (if applicable).

 The Emile Boutmy scholarship is awarded to students arriving at Sciences Po for their first year of study.
-The Emile Boutmy programme can take two different forms:
+The Emile Boutmy program can take two different forms:

 - A grant of €10,000 per year to cover tuition fees for the two years of the Masters